 - Increase the angle of an embankment near water can help discourage geese from entering your property.

-Humane Removal/Professional Installer If you don’t have the time, resources or expertise to solve your goose problem, several wildlife and pest control companies offer bird control as a service.
-These professionals can install bird control products and offer other services such as clean-up and humane trap and goose removal.
+If you don’t have the time, resources or expertise to solve your goose problem, several wildlife and pest control companies offer bird control as a service.
+These professionals can install goose control products and offer other services such as clean-up and humane trap and geese removal.

 If you need help choosing the right goose deterrent or need the help of an Authorized Installer, call us, we are here to help.
 800-392-6915